ixaxaar/monoid.space/src/Lean/dataStructures.md

   | 0,   _ => 0
   | m+1, n => n + (mul m n)
 ```

+Here, we define natural numbers by defining the element `zero` and the function `succ` that adds 1 to any given integer (creates the successive natural number).

 This is similar to Peano arithmetic and is foundational in type theory.
 In practice, Lean optimizes this to use machine integers for efficiency.